vfiftyfive/StatefulSets-devops-playground/main.md

 ```
 The command won't return.
 THIS IS EXPECTED.

-You can now open your browser and navigate to the URL: `http://localhost:8080`
+You can open your browser and navigate to the URL: `http://localhost:8080`

+# Distributed Data availability

+It is now time to try to break things to see how Ondat helps increase availability in a kube-native way.
+For this, we're first going to add volumes replicas to our stateful application and then we'll introduce some failure scenarios.